deliveroo/deliveroo.engineering/sass-css.md

     # Haml
     .message#message_123{ data: { confirm: 'hey!' } }

     # Sass
     .message
       border: 1px dotted red

     # Coffee
     $('.message').on 'click', () ->
 	  alert $(this).data('confirm')

 -------------------------------------------------------

 Thanks for reading!

-Of you disagree with something, or think the guide lacks something, feel free to issue a pull request against the guide!
+If you disagree with something, or think the guide lacks something, feel free to issue a pull request against the guide!
 Be prepared to defend, as we usually merge only when a consensus is reached.